kermit4/multisource_udp_uploader.rs/README.md

 If run with no args, it will listen for uploads.

 Clients from different sources can participate in the upload.
+Clients do not hold state about the transfer.

 With args it will send a file.